BAJAJ FINSERV DIRECT LIMITED

 Sensex Historical Context

-Over the decades, the Sensex has grown significantly, often seen as a barometer of India's economic growth and investor confidence.
+Over the decades, the Sensex has become a trusted indicator of India’s growth, investor confidence, and market direction.

 What is Nifty